-King Sunny Ade At 76: Man of Music, His Fame And Five Wives
+King Sunny Ade: Man of Music, His Fame And Five Wives

 He has refused to age.
-Ade The sage, born in Osogbo on September 22, 1946, seems not ready to live the stage though he has clocked 79..
-Sunday Adeniyi, who is four years shy of 80 is living a life full of lessons for everyone; musicians, dancers; actors, and, of course, those who need tutorials on how to manage fame and family.
+Ade The sage, born in Osogbo on September 22, 1946, seems not ready to live the stage.
+Sunday Adeniyi, who is few years shy of 80 is living a life full of lessons for everyone; musicians, dancers; actors, and, of course, those who need tutorials on how to manage fame and family.
 He has five wives with zero scandal in the press for over 60 years that he has captured the global music stage like a colossus.

 His Early Years